Augmentations of Forman's Ricci Curvature and their Applications in Community Detection: Community-detection via sequential edge-deletion

-We conduct some additional experiments to compare the performance of Algorithm \ref{alg:cap} for our three curvatures around the community detection threshold and refer the reader to Appendix \ref{appendix: additional numerical experiments} (Figure \ref{fig:sbm_p_in} and Table \ref{table:5}) for details.
-We find that for networks with few or no cycles within communities, all three curvatures yield small curvature gaps, which makes community detection difficult or even impossible.
+We also conduct some additional experiments to compare the performance of our algorithm with the three curvatures around the community detection threshold, and find that for networks with few or no cycles within communities, all three curvatures yield small curvature gaps, which makes community detection difficult or even impossible.
 We quantify this using the notion of tree-SBMs, i.e. SBMs where the communities are not Erd\H{o}s-R\'{e}nyi random graphs, but randomly chosen trees with a small probability $p$ of having additional edges within communities.
 For $p$ close to zero, only the ORC picks up on the emerging community structure.
-As we increase $p$, and our tree-SBM becomes more similar to a standard SBM, the augmentations of the Forman-Ricci curvature begin to also yield increasingly large curvature gaps.\\
+As we increase $p$, and our tree-SBM becomes more similar to a standard SBM, the augmentations of the Forman-Ricci curvature begin to also yield increasingly large curvature gaps --- see Appendix Table \ref{table:5}.\\

 Similarly, we find that for standard SBMs where the probability $p$ of an edge within a community is only marginally larger than the probability $q$ of an edge between communities, the ORC yields larger curvature gaps and more accurate community detection results than our augmentations of the Forman-Ricci curvature.
-As we increase $p$, all three curvatures begin to yield similarly good accuracies.
+As we increase $p$, all three curvatures begin to yield similarly good accuracies -- see a comparison of ORC vs $\af{3}$ in Appendix Figure \ref{fig:sbm_p_in}.
 This underlines the idea that for networks with a particularly difficult community structure, especially in the very sparse regime, the ORC is generally the best, and sometimes only, curvature for community detection.
-In most cases, the augmentations of the Forman-Ricci curvature give similarly good results, which together with their computational efficiency makes them preferable to the ORC.\\
+In most cases however, the augmentations of the Forman-Ricci curvature give similarly good results, which together with their computational efficiency makes them preferable to the ORC.